KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 ## Fewer Technologies Result in Simpler Systems

-It is better to understand a few technologies deeply than many technologies at a surface level.
+It is better to understand fewer technologies deeply than many technologies at a surface level.
 Fewer technologies mean fewer things to learn, and less operational complexity.